Song for Astrid (2024)

 (Flute, Violin, Cello, Vibraphone / Triangle, Piano)

 The title of the piece is also the title of a text by the Chinese writer Lu Xun (1881-1936).
-In this work, I investigate the meaning of disappearance and abandonment, traces of which can be found in the compositional process itself.
+In this work I explore the meaning of disappearance and abandonment, traces of which can be found in the compositional process itself.

 Isolated points blend into sustained lines with soft timbres.
-When you are in a state of confusion, hesitation, rumination and disappointment, an extraordinary effort is needed in order to follow a path to its end.
+When one is in a state of confusion, hesitation and rumination, it takes extraordinary effort to follow a path to its end.